Configuring a CI/CD pipeline

 Each guide describes:

-• How to set up a new repository in either GitHub or Azure DevOps
+• How to set up a new repository in either GitHub or Azure DevOps.

 Azure DevOps sample

-Details the setup of a CI/CD pipeline using Azure DevOps.
+Covers setting up a CI/CD pipeline using Azure DevOps.

 GitHub Actions sample

-Details the setup of a CI/CD pipeline using GitHub Actions.
+Covers setting up a CI/CD pipeline using GitHub Actions.

 Samples for version 1